Hosted by site sponsor WebMate.

 Do the regular iPad models support pen input?
 Which ones?
 Do they support the Apple Pencil?

 Pen input now is common for regular iPad models.
-Originally, the iPad was intended to support finger-based multitouch input, but even in the early days, there were numerous styli created for the iPad, like the once popular Pogo Stylus to emulate a skinny finger.
+Originally, the iPad was intended to support finger-based multitouch input, but even in the early days, there were numerous styli created for the iPad, like the once popular Pogo Stylus to replicate a skinny finger.

 Photo Credit: Ten One Design LLC (Pogo Stylus)